 Traveling via Kathmandu, Nepal

 Tour cost includes breakfast only.
-Hotel restaurants cater Chinese, Tibetan, Indian, Nepali and western style breakfasts.
-Lunch and dinners are not included and so you should allow US$ 8-9 per meal in regular tourist standard restaurants and few dollars more if you eat in your hotels.
+Hotel restaurants offer Chinese, Tibetan, Indian, Nepali, and western-style breakfasts.
+There is no lunch and dinners added.
+So you should allow US$ 8-9 per meal in regular tourist standard restaurants and a few dollars more if you eat in your hotels.
 We can arrange set meals for groups on your request.
-Restaurants in town cater wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes.
-You may want to bring some extra foods like dry fruits, chocolates, energy bars, vitamin supplements etc.
+Restaurants in town offer wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes.
+You may want to bring some extra foods like dry fruits, chocolates, energy bars, vitamin supplements, etc.

-During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or sweater is recommended for the evenings and mornings.
+During the day, a light shirt or jumper and lightweight pants will be suitable, but we recommend a warm fleece or sweater for the evenings and mornings.
 Night temperatures can fall below freezing point even in summer.

-- Warm fleece top
+- Warm fleece top.

-- Thermal underwear (top and bottom)
+- Thermal underwear (top and bottom).

-- Cotton shirts (short and long sleeved)
+- Cotton shirts (short and long-sleeved).

-- Warm and cotton trousers
+- Warm and cotton trousers.

-- Sun polarized sunglasses
+- Sun polarized sunglasses.

-- Beanie or warm woolen hat and gloves
+- Beanie or warm woolen hat and gloves.

-- Scarf (to keep out dust as well as cold)
+- Scarf (to keep out dust as well as cold).

-- Sandals (flip-flops)Towel
+- Sandals (flip-flops).

-- Rain and wind proof jacket
+- Rain and windproof jacket.

-- Strong sun cream and lip protector
+- Potent sun cream and lip protector.

-- Water bottle
+- Water bottle.

-- Camera (and plenty of film and spare batteries)
+- Camera (and plenty of films and spare batteries).

 Note on Itinerary

-Although we will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control.
+Although we will do our very best to adhere to the itinerary schedule as listed, it is subject to change for numerous reasons beyond our control.

-Booking, Payment and Cancellation
+Booking, Payment, and Cancellation

 When you are sure you are traveling, please don't delay in booking.
 The internal flights are the key factor in determining whether your trip can be realized or not.
-A deposit of US$300 on land plus the cost of internal airfares is requested along with complete trip application form and passport copies.
+We request a deposit of US$300 on land plus the cost of domestic airfares along with the complete trip application form and passport copies.

-Balance payment is due 90 days prior to your departure.
+Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.
-If balance of payment is not received by the requested date, we reserve the right to cancel your booking without prior notice.

-- 90 days prior departure: Administrative fee US$ 150 per person.
+- Ninety days prior departure: Administrative fee US$ 150 per person.

-- 60-89 day's prior departure: US$ 250 or 25% of the land cost whichever is higher.
+- Sixty-Eighty nine days prior departure: US$ 250 or 25% of the land cost whichever is higher.

-- 45 days to 59 days prior departure: US$ 450 or 50% of the land cost whichever is higher.
+- Forty-five days to Fifty-nine days prior departure: US$ 450 or 50% of the land cost whichever is higher.

-- 30 days to 44 days prior departure: US$ 600 or 75% of the land cost whichever is higher.
+- Thirty days to Forty-four days before departure: US$ 600 or 75% of the land cost whichever is higher.

-- Less than 30 days: 100%
+- Less than Thirty days: 100%.

 Travel Protection Plan

-While we plan do our best to make your trip smooth and seemless, there may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage etc. that may cause interruption or delay or total cancellation of your trip putting your hard earned travel investment in jeopardy.
-It’s also possible that you may need medical assistance, emergency evacuation or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
-Far & High’s Tour cost does not cover any of these expenses or losses and so we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.
+We plan and do our best to make your trip smooth and seamless.
+But there still may be chances of unforeseen events and conditions such as illness, accident, inclement weather, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
+It’s also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
+Far & High’s Tour cost does not cover any of these expenses or losses.
+So we strongly recommend you that you should protect yourself and your travel investment against those unfavorable conditions.